GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

    - Deploy Agones, an open-source, multiplayer, dedicated game-server built on Kubernetes in the Google Cloud environment.
 - Challenge 2: Dynamic Game Matching with Open Match
    - Implement dynamic game matching using Open Match in the Google Cloud environment.
-- Challenge 3: Game State and Activity Management with Spanner
+- Challenge 3: Game State and Activity Management with Cloud Spanner
-   - leverage Google Cloud Spanner as the game state and activity store in the Google Cloud environment.
+   - Leverage Google Cloud Spanner as the game state and activity store in the Google Cloud environment.
 - Challenge 4: Player Churn Prediction with BigQuery ML
    - Leverage Google BigQuery to predict player churn in your multiplayer gaming platform in the Google Cloud environment.